MicrosoftDocs/powerquery-docs/powerquery-docs/power-query-sdk-vs-code.md

 ## Setup workspace

-What the Setup workspace task does is effectively create a settings.json file for your workspace which dictates some variables that will be used for your workspace when it comes to evaluations and general settings.
+What the Setup workspace task does is effectively create a settings.json file for your workspace that dictates some variables that will be used for your workspace when it comes to evaluations and general settings.

 ## Build a extension file